5.5 X 8.5 in

 In view of the recent meltdown of the economy that gave rise to the great recession, it is pretty obvious that the current economic systems are not working.
 But economists have a clue about which way to go about modifying the existing models.
 The two political parties of America are bogged down into a locked-horn position between two existing and decidedly ineffective economic modalities: choosing solely from either the demand side or the supply side model for government intervention to get us out of recession.
-This book is written for both the businessperson and the consumer, in other words, everyone.
+Quantum Economics is written for both the businessperson and the consumer, in other words, everyone.
 It touches upon important issues like creativity and ethics in business.
 It takes you into the already feasible twenty-first century technologies of vital energy.
 It informs the reader that the time has come to look for jobs that bring meaning and value into their personal lives.
 It gives quantum hints for new business leadership: a viable science of manifestation, how to revitalize the business arena, how to transform the energy of money, how to deal with globalization and keep the free market free, how to achieve an economy of sustainability and prevent economic meltdowns, and how to eliminate, once and for all, poverty and hunger.

 Introduction or preface